Project E.T.

-Project E.T. (an abbreviation of Esco Terrestrial) is a mixtape by American rapper Future and DJ and record producer DJ Esco.
+Project E.T.
+Esco Terrestrial is a mixtape by American rapper Future and DJ and record producer DJ Esco.
 It was released on June 24, 2016, on DatPiff and LiveMixtapes.
-Despite being featured on nearly every track, he is not the primary credited artist; instead, the project is officially attributed to Esco, with Future credited as the host, similarly to 56 Nights.
+Despite being featured on nearly every track, he is not the primary credited artist on the cover art; instead, the project is officially attributed to Esco, with Future credited as the host, similarly to 56 Nights.